JJChiDguez/root-finding/README.md

 # Requirements

 [To run in a personal machine]
-To have install any version of the Magma Computational Algebra System.
+To have install any version of the Magma Computational Algebra System, and to run

+      magma root_finding_algorithm.magma

 [To run using the online calculator]
 To paste the Magma code implementation in the calculator, which can be